kell1353/nuclear_pred/README.md

 # Overview
 This program provides a look into the application of neural networks to predict values of interest in nuclear physics.
-The idea for the use of neural to predict the mass excess for nuclei not yet experimentally measured comes from two papers, cited here:
+The idea of using a simple neural network to predict the mass excess for nuclei not yet experimentally measured is cited here:

 Lovell, A. E., Mohan, A. T., Sprouse, T. M., and M. R. Mumpower.
 "Nuclear masses learned from a probabilistic neural network."
 ArXiv, (2022).
 https://doi.org/10.1103/PhysRevC.106.014305.

+The comparison data used comes from here:

 Moller, P., Sierk, A. J., Ichikawa, T., and H. Sagawa.
 "Nuclear ground-state masses and deformations: FRDM(2012)."
 ArXiv, (2015).